In this article:

 Your Support at Home support plan documents all services identified during your assessment, including any Allied Health services such as podiatry, physiotherapy, occupational therapy, dietitian support or speech pathology.
 Your Just Better Care Care Partner can review your plan with you, confirm which Allied Health services are funded, and explain how to activate them.

-If you haven't yet connected with a Suppot at Home provider, contact your local Just Better Care office to get started.
+If you haven't connected with a Support at Home provider yet, contact your local Just Better Care office to get started.
 You can also visit our news and resources section for more information and resources on navigating your Support at Home plan.

 Can my Support at Home funding pay for podiatry?